kuriwaki/github-demo/README.md

   - Variety of Git: Use Github via the Rstudio project
   - Purpose: Introduce core concepts and git and facilitate getting started for your own work (collaborative work could come later).
+      - A bit more of a pitch / lecture than a workshop, because actual tasks can be really varied
+      - also: self-learning is useful, and Jenny Bryan’s book is great for step-by-step following (in R)

 ## Setting up